 Recent Accounting Pronouncements

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, to enhance the transparency and decision-usefulness of income tax disclosures, particularly in the rate reconciliation table and disclosures about income taxes paid.
 The ASU’s amendments are effective for annual periods beginning after December 15, 2024 on a prospective basis.
 Early adoption is permitted.
-The Company is currently evaluating the impact of adopting this ASU on its financial statements and related disclosures.
+The Company adopted this standard during the current year.

 In November 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
 The ASU requires disclosures about specific types of expenses, including purchases of inventory, employee compensation, depreciation and amortization.
 The amendments in this ASU are effective for fiscal years beginning after December 15, 2026, and for interim periods within fiscal years beginning after December 15, 2027.
 Early adoption is permitted.
 The Company is currently evaluating the impact of this ASU on its Consolidated Financial Statements and related disclosures.